 Ask the eternal questions, but answer them as an individual.

-The American promise to its citizens has always been opportunity for advancement and material gain, but freedom and equality are the antithesis of religious belief and dogma.
-A 21st C. democracy cannot thrive or survive guided by the cruel property rights enshrined in The Ten Commandments.
+The promise of the American Dream has always been opportunity for advancement and material gain, but freedom and equality are the antithesis of Christian religious belief and dogma.
+A 21st C. democracy cannot thrive or survive guided by the sole value $$$ of property rights enshrined in The Ten Commandments.

 The Big Ten